 Make the glaze

-- While the scones are cooling down, make the glaze by combining the powdered sugar and 2 tbsp heavy cream together in a medium bowl (starting with the powdered sugar and then the heavy cream).
+- While the scones are cooling down, make the glaze by combining the powdered sugar and 2 tablespoon heavy cream together in a medium bowl (starting with the powdered sugar and then the heavy cream).
 Whisk the mixture until smooth.
-Add 1/2 tablespoon of heavy cream as needed to thin out your glaze enough to be able to spread it on the scones.
+Add ½ tablespoon of heavy cream as needed to thin out your glaze enough to be able to spread it on the scones.

 - Take 1 tablespoon of the glaze and place it in a smaller bowl.
 Add in the pumpkin puree, spices, and 1 tablespoon of extra powdered sugar and stir again.
 Place this glaze in a ziplock bag to decorate the scones later.

 - When the scones are cool enough, spread about 1.5-2 tablespoons of the white glaze on each scone, return the scones to the cooling rack and let the glaze set for 5-10 minutes.

 - Cut the tip of the ziplock bag with the spiced glaze, and decorate the scones.
 Let the scones set for another 15-20 minutes and enjoy!

 How to store these Starbucks pumpkin scones?You can store these pumpkin scones in an airtight container at room temperature for up to 2 days.
 You can also refrigerate them in an airtight container for up to 5 days.

 Thank you for making it all the way down here 🙂